JeffShepherd/Overlook/README.md

 # Overlook

 Overlook is the final solo Mod-2 project in the [Turing School of Software and Design](https://turing.io/).
-This application is intended to be a user dashboard for viewing, and booking, reservations at a ficitonal hotel.
+This application is intended to be a user dashboard for viewing, and booking, reservations at a fictional hotel.
 After logging in, a user is able to view their past and future reservations, as well as search for rooms by date and room type.

 [Original Project Specifications](https://frontend.turing.io/projects/overlook.html)

-Learning goals and objects are as follows:
+Learning goals and objectives are as follows:

 - Use OOP to drive the design of the application and the code
 - Work with an API to send and receive data